koendv/Anki-Android/README.md

 With Hindsight
 -----
 This software uses a generic tone detection algorithm.
 With hindsight, it would have been better to use a tone detection algorithm, tailored to Chinese speech.
 An example of such an algorithm is [BaNa](https://raw.githubusercontent.com/koendv/Anki-Android/hotfix-2.8.3/docs/10.1.1.569.9917.pdf).
+[BaNa source](https://rdrr.io/cran/soundgen/man/getPitchSpec.html) in R.